11 Ferrymuir Retail Park, South Queensferry,

 Edinburgh Airport is a 15 minute drive from DAKOTA EDINBURGH.

-Guests can book our complimentary airport transfer service to or from
+Guests can book our complimentary airport transfer service to or from Edinburgh Airport.

-subject to availability.
 Email us to book.

 DAKOTA EDINBURGH sits on the southbound carriageway of the A90